yuc330/hindroid_replication/README.md

 ### 4.5 Applicability

 Possible similar data sources include other third-party Android application store and websites, or even the Google Playstore.
+Our pipeline is useful as long as a `sitemap.xml` exists for the website/store.
 However, our pipeline may have limited applicability depending on what other data sources we are using.
 For Google Playstore, it is harder to scrape and download application files as an account is required.
 On the other hand, our pipeline can possibly raise legal issues or privacy concern depending on each site's policy.
 It is important to check each Android application store or website before employing our pipeline.